vishaltak/gitlab-development-kit/doc/howto/auto_devops/tips_and_troubleshooting.md

 ### 502 Bad Gateway

-There are two known reasons for which you may receive a 502 Bad Gateway response when opening the application using the tunnel URL:
+You may receive a `502 Bad Gateway` response when opening the application using the tunnel URL.
+The following are possible solutions to some known problems.

 #### SSH requires a passphrase